THipster/THipster-cli/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of THipster which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most THipster users
+* **Explain why this enhancement would be useful** to most THipster-cli users
 * **List some other tools or applications where this enhancement exists.**
-* **Specify which version of THipster you're using.** You can get the exact version by running `thipster -v` in your terminal
+* **Specify which version of THipster-cli and THipster you're using.** You can get the exact versions by running `thipster version -t` in your terminal
 * **Specify the name and version of the OS you're using.**

 ### Pull Requests

 The process described here has several goals:

-- Maintain THipster's quality
+- Maintain THipster-cli's quality
 - Fix problems that are important to users

 Please follow these steps to have your contribution considered by the maintainers: